 Sheona's latest Solo CD ‘Timeless’ has received rave reviews and was also chosen as The Brass Band World and British Bandsman CD of the month.
 She recorded her highly acclaimed first solo CD 'Voice of the Tenor Horn' in 2000 and as Principal Horn with the YBS Band for 12 years recorded numerous award winning commercial CDs including the 'Essays for Brass' series, 'Bourgeois in Brass', 'Music of the Spheres', 'Alpha & Omega' and 'Festive Impressions'.
 Other recording projects include a solo feature on the BBC’s Children In Need single 'Perfect Day' and performing on the Mercury Prize winning album 'The Seldom Seen Kid' by the distinguished Manchester band 'Elbow'.

 Sheona previously held the positons of tutor of Tenor Horn at The University of Salford and the Royal Northern College of Music until recently where she made the choice to concentrate on her passion of classroom teaching at Bolton School Girls’ Division.
-She currently holds the post of Head of Year 7.
+She currently holds the post of Deputy Director of Music.

 In 1998 Sheona was selected as a finalist in the Cosmopolitan Women of Achievement Awards.